Vietnam.vn - Nền tảng quảng bá Việt Nam

 MV Em muốn cho anh xem này có những hình ảnh gây sốc, bị dư luận phản ứng, buộc phải gỡ khỏi nền tảng YouTube

-Is there clean music or unclean music?
+Is there clean music or dirty music?

 Why didn't the artist make clean music from the beginning?
 Only when there was backlash did they say they would make clean music.
-"Is there a trick to attract views?" is a question from an audience.
+"Is there a trick to get views?" is a question from an audience.

 But music is inherently either good or bad, there is no such thing as clean or unclean music.
 When composing, artists should consider every word and sentence to bring the audience the most polished product possible.